-Distinguished Visitor's Programme (DVP) - Professor Gabriel Ben-Dor, NSSP Distinguished Visiting Professor, RSIS; Rector Emeritus and Director, National Security Studies; School of Political Sciences, University of Haifa, Israel (29 October - 2 November 2018)
+RSIS Distinguished Visitor's Programme (DVP) by Professor Gabriel Ben-Dor, NSSP Distinguished Visiting Professor, RSIS; Rector Emeritus and Director, National Security Studies; School of Political Sciences, University of Haifa, Israel (29 October - 2 November 2018)

 As part of the National Security Studies Programme’s Distinguished Visitor’s Programme (NSSP-DVP), Professor Gabriel Ben-Dor, Rector Emeritus and Director, National Security Studies at the School of Political Sciences, University of Haifa, Israel, visited RSIS from 29 October to 2 November 2018.